RobertASmith/parkrun_temporal_23/README.md

 We would like to thank Mike Graney (Head of Analysis at parkrun) and Chrissie Wellington (Global Head of Health and Wellbeing at parkrun) for providing area level parkrun participation data.

 Data:
-- We provide our cleaned data by IMD quintile - for access to the raw data utilised in this code please contact Mike Graney at parkrunUK.
+We provide our cleaned data by IMD quintile - for access to the raw data utilised in this code please contact Mike Graney at parkrunUK.

+## Dependencies